cogentcore/core/README.md

 # TODO

-* fix the style-props context -- need an overall prop on objects -- in type presumably.
+* fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.

 * need key function for moving between panels, and an API to support that.. this is key in emacs for full mouseless functionality.  use in gieditor.  search it.

+	  + emacs is C-x o and I've mapped C-x p to be the "previous" version -- need support for these extended key functions

+	  + https://code.visualstudio.com/docs/getstarted/keybindings -- Ctrl+1,2,3 etc -- seems pretty awkward though..

 * gieditor remember last filename saved if any, instead of WinVp.json